SmithCollegeLibraries/smith-archivesspace-vagrant/README.md

 - Latest version of Java at time of provisioning

 # Setup
 Vagrant creates a virtual machine on demand and set's things up on the VM for you.
+Follow the simple instructions below to set it up and use it.

+## Databse contents
+Before you run the Vagrant installer you may want the SQL dump from the instance you are cloning.
+If you don't supply an SQL dump, the vagrant will use the demo setup instead.
+Either way it will use a full fledged MySQL database.
+Place the SQL dump file in this folder and call it ```dump.sql```.
+The name must match exactly!
+Make sure that it is unzipped first if it is gzipped.

+## Run the setup
 To create the virtual machine and set up archivespsace on it, simply use the following command:
 ```
 cd smith-archivesspace-vagrant/
 vagrant up